PortiESP/graph-manager/README.md

 ## Keybinds

 The keybindings are defined in the `canvas/utils/kbd_shortcuts.js` file.
-To add a new keybinding add the corresponding lines of code on the `handleShortcuts` function on the same file.
+To add a new keybinding add the corresponding lines of code on the `handleShortcut` function on the same file.

 ## Memento